Quick Guide to Earning a College Basketball Scholarship

 The first step towards getting a basketball scholarship is to improve your game.
 Even if you have been playing basketball all your life, there are bound to be aspects to your game that could use a bit of work.
 Speak to your coaches and get their advice on how to go about improving.
 You might have to put in extra hours at the gym, or engage in some one-on-one sessions with coaches/teammates.
 This extra effort is often the difference between good players and potentially great ones.

-Do not underestimate the importance of coaches in your progression as a basketball player.
+Do not underestimate the importance of coaches in your progression to becoming a complete basketball player.
 Too many young kids think that they know what it takes to be the best, which leads to them ignoring their coach’s advice.
 Do not make that mistake.
 If your coach notices something in your game that needs improvement, take their advice immediately.
 It is often easier for an observer to assess your game, instead of you finding out your weaknesses.
-As a youngster, I was one of those kids who thought they knew it all and I found out the hard way.
+As a youngster, I was a kid who thought he knew it all and I found out the hard way.
 My peers helped boost my ego.
 I thought I could shoot, but really couldn’t shoot under extreme amounts of pressure.
 My high school coach was telling me about this weakness for months and I just wouldn’t listen.
 I thought if I concentrated harder that I would overcome this challenge.
 That was part of the issue.
 You have to be coachable so college coaches can depend on you to help their team.

 When you have become a high school star on the varsity basketball team, it is time to begin thinking about which colleges you could apply to.
 Speak to your coaches and ask them if they have any contacts among college scouts.
 Chances are that your coach will be able to arrange a scout visit, where they will assess your game and tell you if they have any interest in bringing you to their school.
 You can also do what I did and write some of the schools of your choice.
 Write specifically to the head and top assistant coach in the men’s basketball department expressing your interest in their basketball program.
 You should provide why you are interested and why you will be a good asset to their team and program.
 Provide a highlight tape as well.
 I’m creating an ebook in the next few weeks that will discuss how to become a better basketball player.
 Do not worry it is a beginner’s guide.
 It will also discuss several ways to be recruited by colleges and universities.
 It will also provide example letter templates when writing college coaches for recruiting purposes.